How To Do The Most Bomb DIY Blow Dry EVER

 Use the right dryer for your hair

-As with all things beauty related, without the right tools you’ll never achieve your desired final look.
+As with all things beauty related, it’s easier to achieve your desired final look with the right tools.
 Look for a good blow dryer with powerful wattage and you should also factor in your hair type.
 If you have fine or dry hair, look for a blow dryer that’s plastic or metal or has a ceramic or porcelain coating, as this provides gentle and consistent heat, like the RUSK Engineering W8less Professional 2000 Watt Dryer, $59.
 If you have thick hair, look for ionic or tourmaline hair dryers, like the Magnifeko 2000W Professional Hair Dryer, $40.
 Ionic hairdryers produce negative ions that will break the water droplets, for faster drying time; this will also help to reduce static and frizz.

 Find a good brush